 Talking about websites, I should mention that there are various ground rules, such as the Web Content Accessibility Guidelines (WCAG), that govern the standards of web content accessibility.

-Going Back to Mobile Apps
+Going Back to Mobile App Accessibility

 “As app designers and developers, we have the great responsibility to include accessibility best practices by default in all that we do,” points out Scott Vinkle, Platform Accessibility Specialist at Shopify.

 By developing a mobile application with accessibility in mind, you will be able to provide a good user experience to everyone.
 Accessibility comes with a wide array of potential financial, moral, and legal benefits.
 A satisfied customer who can easily navigate around your app is, first of all, a brand ambassador.
 They will be likely to leave a good review that will attract more new users and increase the number of downloads.
-What’s more, the better the user experience you provide, the better the brand reputation and higher loyalty you will have.
+What’s more, the better the user experience you provide, the better the brand reputation and the higher loyalty you will have.

 So, what should we keep in mind?